Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Experimental Results

-Our first significant result is that Bayesian explanations are considerably more robust under attacks than deterministic architectures.
-For both data sets and both VI and HMC training, LRP robustness scores are significantly higher than their deterministic counterparts.
-These results are shown for the MNIST data set in Fig. \ref{fig:dist_mnist_hmc} (HMC training) and \ref{fig:dist_mnist_vi} (VI training), and in Fig. \ref{fig:dist_fashion_mnist_hmc} (HMC) and \ref{fig:dist_fashion_mnist_vi} (VI) for Fashion MNIST.
-The last row of the figures represents the standard LRP (computed from the pre-softmax layer), while the top row is the initial feature representation (after the first non-linear layer), and the middle row represents the LRP of an internal layer.
-We tested Bayesian representations using an increasing number of posterior samples, i.e. $10, 50, 100$ and two different choices of $k$, $k=10$ and $k=30$ (columns).
-We attacked $500$ randomly selected test images, whose choice is balanced w.r.t. the available classes, and plot the distribution of the resulting LRP scores.
+Our first significant result is that Bayesian explanations are more robust under attacks than deterministic architectures.
+For multiple data sets, attacks, training techniques (deterministic training, adversarial training, Bayesian inference) and approximate inference methods, LRP robustness scores are considerably higher than their deterministic counterparts.
+In Fig. \ref{fig:robusteness_distr_main} and Fig. \ref{fig:rob_diff_appendix_1},\ref{fig:rob_diff_appendix_2},\ref{fig:rob_diff_appendix_3} in the Appendix we show the distribution of point-wise differences w.r.t. the deterministic baselines between LRP robustness scores for MNIST and Fashion MNIST data sets using the Epsilon rule.
+The bottom row of the figures is the standard LRP (computed from the pre-softmax layer), while the top row is the initial feature representation (after the first non-linear layer), and the middle row is the LRP of an internal layer.
+We tested Bayesian representations using an increasing number of posterior samples, i.e. $10, 50, 100$.
+We attacked $500$ randomly selected test images, whose choice is balanced w.r.t. the available classes.

-The first notable observation is that in both data sets and with both inference method the Bayesian (pre-softmax) LRP has robustness values very close to one.
-Interestingly, the behaviour of the LRP in the inner layers appears to be rather different between VI and HMC: while HMC seems stable across all layers, networks trained with VI appear to have a broadening of the LRP distribution in the intermediate layers, suggesting that compensatory changes happen between the early and late layers.
-Importantly, we see that deterministic DNNs have very low LRP robustness, particularly in the $k=10$ case: this confirms empirically the conjecture of Section \ref{sec:geometry} that components of the gradient that are normal to the data manifold (and are therefore the ones likely to be changed in an attack) are often major contributors to the relevance in DNN.
-On the contrary, the Bayesian averaging process greatly reduces the expected relevance of such direction; importantly, we see that this reduction is larger the greater the number of samples, as should be expected.
+The first notable observation is that adversarially trained networks have low LRP robustness compared to BNNs: this confirms empirically the conjecture of Section \ref{sec:geometry} that the components of the gradient that are normal to the data manifold (and are therefore the ones likely to be changed in an attack) are often major contributors to the relevance in DNN.
+On the contrary, the Bayesian averaging process greatly reduces the expected relevance of such direction.